mikepennell/DataCleaning/CodeBook.md

 # Calculated Aggregations

-The set of statistics that were calculated from these signals are:
+The set of statistics that were calculated from these signals were:

 mean: Mean value
 std: Standard deviation

-The mean and standard deviation were then averaged over the grouping of each activity and each subjects.
+The mean and standard deviation were then averaged over the grouping of each activity and each subject.
 Separate means were calculated for each combination of actvity and subject.

 ## Feature Names